 the IRIS: Incorporated Research Institutions for Seismology

-This web site is maintained by IRIS, the Incorporated Research Institutions for Seismology, a consortium of laboratories and data collection centers who act in concert to ensure flow of data to the international seismological research community.
+This resource is part of IRIS, the Incorporated Research Institutions for Seismology, a consortium of international laboratories and data collection centers.

 Metadata instance created

 by Lyle Barbato

 Last Update when Cataloged:

 March 11, 2011

 4. The Physical Setting

 6-8: 4C/M1.
 The interior of the earth is hot.
 Heat flow and movement of material within the earth cause earthquakes and volcanic eruptions and create mountains and ocean basins.
 Gas and dust from large volcanoes can change the atmosphere.